ISIS has officially been driven from one of its 'caliphate' capitals

-WASHINGTON — Iraqi security forces have wrested control of Mosul from ISIS and are now clearing portions of the city's historic quarter of explosives and hidden enemy fighters, the U.S. military said Monday.
+WASHINGTON — Iraqi security forces have wrested control of Mosul from ISIS and are now clearing parts of the city's historic quarter of explosives and hidden enemy fighters, the U.S. military said Monday.

 The announcement coincided with a triumphant speech by Iraqi Prime Minister Haider al-Abadi, who called the battle "a victory over darkness, brutality and terrorism."

-The announcements marked the end of a nine-month offensive to retake Iraq's second-largest city, which ISIS stormed in 2014 and proclaimed it a capital of its Islamic caliphate.
-Mosul is a main front in the war against ISIS; the other is Raqqa in Syria, which the terror group considers its second capital.
+The announcements marked the end of a nine-month offensive to retake Iraq's second-largest city, which ISIS stormed in 2014 and proclaimed as a capital of its Islamic caliphate.
+Mosul is a main front in the war against ISIS; the other is Raqqa in Syria, which the terrorist group considers its second capital.

 "Make no mistake; this victory alone does not eliminate ISIS and there is still a tough fight ahead.
 But the loss of one of its twin capitals and a jewel of their so-called caliphate is a decisive blow," Army Lt.
 Gen. Stephen Townsend, commander of the anti-ISIS Operation Inherent Resolve, said in a statement.

-While the U.S. has played a supporting role in the fight, Townsend credited Iraqi security forces with the Mosul victory, as well as Iraqi militia forces, Kurdish Peshmerga fighters and other allied countries.
+While the United States has played a supporting role in the fight, with about 1,600 advisers following the battles and calling in airstrikes, Townsend credited Iraqi security forces with the Mosul victory, as well as Iraqi militia forces, Kurdish Peshmerga fighters and other allied countries.

 Related: Iraq PM Abadi Arrives in Mosul to Declare 'Victory' Over ISIS